Istiakmorsalin/Stories/Readme.md

 If a consumer sends a request with Accept header as ‘application/json’, we will provide the JSON representation of the resource.**

+## Authorization test

+**Request Create stories in postman it will show 403 access forbidden.
+But register a  user by hitting /users/sign-up and do login by hitting with /login with the same username, password will provide a bearer accesstoken.
+ Add the token as Authorization token in request header and see creating stories has been authorized by login.voila!**

 Test them using postman or any other rest client.